Lazy-Solutions/example.asm.preloading/README.md

-# [Name] example
+# Preloading example
-An example for Advanced Scene Manager that shows how to make a [quick description].
+An example for Advanced Scene Manager that shows how to setup preloading.

 Usage:
 1. Clone